-A creamy, yet delicately flavored pasta.
+A creamy gluten free vegan pasta.
 The avocados make it as rich as any dairy-filled sauce, and the basil and lemon make it oh so tasty.
 Simply boil your favorite gluten-free noodles and put the sauce ingredients in your blender.
 Fast, fresh and filling!
-This Basil Lemon & Avocado Pasta avoids: gluten, dairy, egg, soy, peanuts and tree nuts; and is top-8-free and vegan too!
+This simple ingredients in this Basil Lemon & Avocado Pasta are free of: gluten, dairy, egg, soy, peanuts and tree nuts; making this top-8-free too!

 This post contains affiliate links.

-I also have a mom-hack for you!
-My son loves this Basil Lemon & Avocado Pasta because of pure marketing genius.
+I have a mom-hack/ top tip for you!
+My son loves this Basil Lemon & Avocado Pasta partly because of pure marketing genius.
 Yes, marketing.
 You see, I call it the “Hulk” pasta.
 Since it is green, my son totally buys it!
 Funny what changing a few words does.
 Try it!